- Becoming a caregiver can be stressful and emotional, but there are resources that can make things a little easier.

 What to expect after a diagnosis

-Specialised support in the form of early intervention services offers help for young children with disabilities to develop and to maximise their potential in their growing years.
-Often, they benefit most from such help in their early childhood years, when they are six years and younger.
+Specialised support in the form of early intervention services offers help for young children with special needs to develop and to maximise their potential in their growing years.
+Often, they benefit most from such help in their early childhood years, when they are six years old and younger.

-Through participating in various early intervention programmes, young children with disabilities may improve in their health, language and communication, cognitive development, and social and emotional development.
+Through participating in various early intervention programmes, young children with special needs may improve their health, language and communication, cognitive development, and social and emotional development.

 If your child has been assessed to require early intervention support, you may wish to find out more about what EIPIC is, the importance of early intervention, and learn tips on how to support your child during this journey.
-Download these parent’s guides:
+Download these guides for parents:

 As a new caregiver, you may have many questions on early intervention.
-To help address some of these questions, an information session for new caregivers is also available.
+To help address some of these questions, a Start Right Workshop for new caregivers is also available.
 Through this session, you will learn more about early intervention and also techniques to better engage your child, from an experienced caregiver.
 For more information and to sign up, click here.

 For caregivers of persons with acquired disabilities

-If your loved one is receiving support from a voluntary welfare organisation for persons with disabilities, you could also check if it provides caregiver support activities or programmes.
+If your loved one is receiving support from a social service agency for persons with disabilities, you could also check if it provides caregiver support activities or programmes.

 Bringing your loved ones with disabilities home from hospital

-Bringing your loved ones home after an extended hospital stay can be both joyful and a little frightening.
+Bringing your loved one home after a hospital stay can be both joyful and a little frightening.
 Here are some things you can do.

 Caregivers can check with doctors and medical social workers for more information on post-hospitalisation plans.
 Discharge planning should start early during hospitalisation.
-This will allow adequate time for the healthcare team to prepare for any necessary referrals, rehabilitation and post-discharge needs, including home care.
-A smooth discharge plan will reduce stress and allow the caregiver to be better prepared.
+This will allow adequate time for the healthcare team to prepare for any referrals, rehabilitation and post-discharge needs, including home care.
+A discharge plan will reduce stress and allow the caregiver to be more prepared.

 Making your home conducive for caregiving and disability-friendly

-You may need to make some changes to your home to make it easier and safer for a persons with disabilities to move about and care for themselves, and for caregivers to perform care tasks.
-There are quite a few possibilities, such as:
+You may need to make changes to your home to make it easier and safer for persons with disabilities to live more independently, and for caregivers to perform care tasks.
+These include:

-- Fittings and fixtures – these include grab bars and ramps for mobility, lowering light switches, using lever instead of knob taps
+- Adding fittings and fixtures – these include grab bars and ramps for mobility, lowering light switches, using lever instead of knob taps.

-- Assistive technology (AT) devices and software – there is a host of assistive technology that can facilitate independent living and care tasks.
+- Buying Assistive Technology (AT) devices and software – there is a host of AT devices that can facilitate independent living and care tasks.
 For more information, visit the Assistive Technology section of this website.

-Some can be done fairly quickly if needed; others require planning and cost.
+Some can be done quickly; others require planning and cost.
 But what actually needs to be done depends on the home itself and the support needs of the person with disabilities.
 You can seek advice from therapists in hospitals or your SSA.
-Smart home devices can also be used to let the persons with disabilities be more independent at home.
+Smart home devices can also be used to let persons with disabilities be more independent at home.
 For more information on smart home devices, see below:

 Prior to discharge, hospitals provide training to family members on how to care for their loved ones at home.
-Various SSAs and private service providers also provide training on home healthcare and care skills.
-A number of these are supported by the Caregiver Training Grant (CTG) – for more information on CTG and the courses it supports, see below:
+Various SSAs and private service providers also provide training on home care and caregiving skills.
+A number of these are supported by the Caregiver Training Grant (CTG).
+For more information on CTG and the courses it supports, see below:

 For more information on schemes and services that support persons with disabilities, including hiring a foreign domestic worker or live-in caregiver, visit our Disability Support - Introduction page.

-Juggling the demands of a career and caregiving can be a challenging task, and finding the right mix of family care, professional care and work can depend on many factors – some that the individual can control, such as skill in navigating the disability support landscape and working with service providers, and others that are purely serendipitous.
+Juggling the demands of a career and caregiving can be challenging, and finding the right mix of family care, professional care and work can depend on many factors.
+There are factors that you can control, such as finding the right support and working with service providers, and other factors that are beyond your control.

-Caregivers can also consider no-pay leave and other flexi-work arrangements such as telecommuting, staggered hours and part-time work.
-These are not legal entitlements and are up to the discretion of employers.
+Caregivers can also consider no-pay leave and other flexi-work arrangements such as telecommuting, staggered work hours and part-time work.
+These are not legal entitlements and are up to employer's consent.

 Financial assistance for caregivers

-The government is looking into furthering the support of caregivers.
+The government is providing more support to caregivers.
 See MOH’s Caregiver Support Action Plan.
-One of the financial assistance schemes made available since Oct 2019 is a new Home Caregiving Grant (HCG) which provides a $200 monthly cash payout to help defray caregiving expenses.
+One of the financial assistance schemes made available since Oct 2019 is the Home Caregiving Grant (HCG) which provides a $200 monthly cash payout to help defray caregiving expenses.
 The Home Caregiving Grant replaces the previous Foreign Domestic Worker Grant.